-- Messrs.
-Clarke, McMullen and Mahe are prohibited from engaging in certain activity in competition with us, soliciting any of our employees to leave employment with us, or soliciting any of our customers to do business with any of our competitors (or reduce its business with us), for 18 months after termination of his respective employment with us. - Mr. Cullimore is generally prohibited for one year after termination of his employment with us from: (a) soliciting any of our employees to leave employment with us; (b) soliciting or providing goods or services to any of our customers in competition with the business of the Company in which he was involved and (c) being engaged in or concerned in any business concern in competition with the business of the Company in which he was involved.
+Messrs.
+Clarke, Mahe and McMullen are prohibited from engaging in certain activity in competition with us, soliciting any of our employees to leave employment with us, or soliciting any of our customers to do business with any of our competitors (or reduce its business with us), for 18 months after termination of his respective employment with us.